 Then it was time to compare a Thai massage to a Khmer massage.
 Try and regain some energy since we had been up for an entire day already and needed to try and stay awake until dinner time.
 I can say Khmer massages are very similar to Thai massages.
 Except when I opted for a foot massage she had me lay on a bed and put on the massage pants instead of just sit in a reclining chair, which I wasn’t used to.
 She was great though and put me right to sleep.

 From there we were pooped and it was unfortunately time for us to say our goodbyes.
 Laura and Anthony were off to Laos the next day and I had a 6 hour bus ticket to Phnom Penh with my name on it.
-It was so nice to spend a holiday away from home with some great friends and wonderful people.
 After saying goodbye to my college friends and waiting for my parents to arrive, I had gotten a wave of homesickness.
 So it really was a treat to spend time in an amazing place with American friendly faces.
 And being that they got there a day ahead of me, they planned dinner and transportation to the temples and Laura was in charge of the guidebook and facts, which I normally supply, so it was great to have a break from travel responsibility.
-In a place of natural and ancient wonders, sometimes you need to just step back and take it all in, and traveling with the Guerrieri’s helped me do just that.
+In a place of natural and ancient wonders, sometimes you need to just step back and take it all in, and I did just that.
 Appreciate the beauty, the impressive sites, and my lack of unemployment for the time being.
-Being successful professionals just a few years ahead of me, they reminded me to enjoy this time, this break from the real world, because, unfortunately it won’t last forever.
-So, again, I have to thank Laura and Anthony got a wonderful trip, great advice and company as per usual.

 Next up, a light trip to the Killing Fields and Genocide Museum and the wonderful city of Phnom Penh.
 But first!
 I have to go get my parents from the airport.
 I cannot believe they are here!
 To be continued…